-TBS Knives are currently produced in 2 different steels and all have been selected for their obvious qualities.
-You can now either have K-720 Carbon Tool Steel or N695 Stainless Steel.
+TBS Knives are currently produced in 3 different steels and with future models we will likely add more steel choices as things progress.
+All our steels have been selected for their obvious qualities.
+You can now either have K-720 Carbon Tool Steel, N695 Stainless Steel or N690 Stainless steel.

 Steels have been selected specifically for each knife depending on the environment and intended use and each have their obvious merits.

 The obvious next step is a sheath.
 We are not in the habit of re-designing the wheel here but we have offered some great variations depending on customer requests and have been extremely happy with our designs and products.